 Waste management is a challenging problem to all nations with the cost of dumping in landfill sites spiraling upwards.
 These landfill sites are emitting vast quantities of climate change gases and will cause significant costs to local government upon the implementation of a carbon trading system.
 Recently national and local governments in many countries have taken a greater interest in waste volumes and the requirements for landfill sites.
 The lack of availability of landfill space in metropolitan areas, and social and environmental concerns, has led some states and territories to formulate policies to reduce waste volume, or even aim to eliminate waste totally.

-Our Pyrolysis plants can be configured as a Hybrid Plant with outputs of 48Mw per day plus 12 Tons of Bio-Diesel per day or as an All Electricity Plant with outputs of 96Mw per day.
+Our Pyrolysis plants can be configured as a Hybrid Plant with outputs of 2Mw’s plus 15,000 litres of Synthetic-Diesel per day or as an All Electricity Plant with outputs of 4Mw’s.

 A facility is completely self-contained, which means there is zero risk of any breach of bio-security for any hazardous materials required for processing.
 It is designed with the principles of good manufacturing practice in mind and manufacturing processes clearly defined and controlled.
 All critical processes are validated to ensure consistency and compliance with specifications.

-Due to the modular design of the system a standard commercial plant, which can process 20 tons per day of dry waste, only requires a 1,000 sq meters of land area.
+Due to the modular design of the system a standard commercial plant, which can process 40 tons per day of dry waste (70 tons wet waste), only requires a 2,500 sq meters of land area.
 This allows easy access and movement of trucks in and out of the site and storage for 7 days of waste volume in order to maintain a continuous operation.

 Due to the contained processing method, there is minimal noise (other than standard industrial noise), low emissions as outlined in this section, no dust or odour as there is limited storage held within the compound, and no waste from water.
 Pyrolysis has been approved as an acceptable technology for semi-sensitive land.